jessicameyer23/School_District_Analysis/README.md

-6. How does replacing the ninth-grade scores affect scores by school size?
+**6. How does replacing the ninth-grade scores affect scores by school size?**

 Scores by school size old: